 Important events impacted alcohol in the 18th century.
-European countries expanded their activities establishing colonies around the world during this period.
+European countries established colonies around the world during this time.

 Also Visit These